codingMustache/codingMustache/README.md

 ## Joke of the Day

-Do I enjoy making courthouse puns?
-Guilty
+How do you teach a kid to climb stairs?
+There is a step by step guide.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What is the name of Layer 7 of the OSI model?
- 1. Adobe Photoshop
+ 1. Session
- 2. GIMP
+ 2. Application
- 3. Paint.NET
+ 3. Network
- 4. Inkscape
+ 4. Present

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Application
 </details>